Angelsofttoy/cse15l-lab-reports/a-tutorial.md

 **_Firstly_**, let's open the terminal on your visual studio code by click on Terminal --> New Terminal on the menu tab.

-Then, afterh the $ sign in terminal, you need to input your CSE15L account name, which should be the below format:
+Then, afterh the $ sign in terminal, you need to input your CSE15L account name, which should be the below format(the bolded part should be your account specfic name):

+* $ cs15lsp22 **_zz_** @ieng6.ucsd.edu

+After pressing return, as it's your first time of logging into this remote computer, you will probably get a warning message, that asks you something like, *whether you are sure of connecting to this computer? (yes/no/[fingerprint])*

+After seeing this appeared in the terminal, do not panic!
+Just type yes and press return.
+Then you should be able to see it's prompting you to enter the password too.

+Enter your account password, **also**, do not **_panic_** if you can't see the password you entered in the terminal.
+Your input is being recorded, it's just won't show visually.
+Press return after you finished entering the password.